SMITHsharon/AngSetup1/readme.md

 ### Project Specs
 - Complete project setup, including jQuery, Bootstrap, SASS, Angular, Grunt
-- One controller is defined for the app, `FoodCtrl`.
+- One controller is defined for the app, `FoodCtrl`
-- Uses the Angular directives: `ng-click` which then calls the appropriate function to display output.
+- Uses the Angular directive: `ng-click` which then calls the appropriate function to display output

 ### Technologies Used